kennethnwc/nextjs-with-zustand-typescript/README.md

-# Zustand example
+# Zustand example with Typescript

-This example shows how to integrate Zustand in Next.js.
+This example shows how to integrate Zustand in Next.js with typescript.
+It helps to auto suggest what states are in store.
+When it comes to big project, Typescript really helps It is modified from original js version https://github.com/vercel/next.js/tree/master/examples/with-zustand

 Usually splitting your app state into `pages` feels natural but sometimes you'll want to have global state for your app.
 This is an example on how you can use Zustand that also works with Next.js's universal rendering approach.